inv-george-karsas/zebrasoreilykata2023/README.md

 #### Component Descriptions

-- MSAL: Microsoft Authentication Library, a set of client libraries used to authenticate users and acquire tokens in order to access protected resources such as Microsoft Graph or other APIs that support Microsoft Azure Active Directory (Azure AD) authentication.
+- **MSAL**: Microsoft Authentication Library, a set of client libraries used to authenticate users and acquire tokens in order to access protected resources such as Microsoft Graph or other APIs that support Microsoft Azure Active Directory (Azure AD) authentication.
-- RESTful Interface: A type of web service that uses HTTP methods (GET, POST, PUT, DELETE) to interact with resources in a stateless manner.
+- **RESTful Interface**: A type of web service that uses HTTP methods (GET, POST, PUT, DELETE) to interact with resources in a stateless manner.
-- Business Logic Layer: The layer of an application that contains the core business logic and rules that govern the behavior of the system.
+- **Business Logic Layer**: The layer of an application that contains the core business logic and rules that govern the behavior of the system.
-- Repository Layer: The layer of an application that provides an abstraction over the database, allowing the application to interact with data in a more object-oriented way.
+- **Repository Layer**: The layer of an application that provides an abstraction over the database, allowing the application to interact with data in a more object-oriented way.
-- Provider Layer: The layer of an application that provides access to external services, such as payment gateways or email services.
+- **Provider Layer**: The layer of an application that provides access to external services, such as payment gateways or email services.
-- Observability: The ability to measure and monitor the performance and behavior of a system, often through the use of logging, metrics, and tracing.
+- **Observability**: The ability to measure and monitor the performance and behavior of a system, often through the use of logging, metrics, and tracing.
-- Event Subscriber: A component that listens for events published by other components and takes action based on those events.
+- **Event Subscriber**: A component that listens for events published by other components and takes action based on those events.
-- Event Publisher: A component that publishes events to a message broker or other system, allowing other components to subscribe to those events.
+- **Event Publisher**: A component that publishes events to a message broker or other system, allowing other components to subscribe to those events.
-- External Service: A service provided by a third-party, such as a payment gateway or email service.
+- **External Service**: A service provided by a third-party, such as a payment gateway or email service.
-- Database: A structured collection of data that is stored electronically, often used to persist application data.
+- **Database**: A structured collection of data that is stored electronically, often used to persist application data.

 ### Logical Architecture Overview
 Description of the logical architecture navigation can be found [here](./Logical%20Architecture/LogicalArchitectureDescription.md)